 It is crucial to thoroughly investigate any facility you may be considering for yourself or your loved ones.
 You’ll want to know the size of the facility and the rooms it offers, amenities they provide like recreation and social events, pricing, and more.
 Use the tool below to research and compare multiple facilities near you.

-Paying For Assisted Living in Connecticut
+How to Pay for Assisted Living in Connecticut

-The Cost of Assisted Living in Connecticut
+How Inflation Has Impacted the Cost of Assisted Living in Connecticut

 Financial Assistance for Assisted Living in Connecticut

 The state of Connecticut offers programs for low-income elderly residents who need assistance with their activities of daily living (ADLs) but want to avoid moving into an expensive, isolating nursing home.
 These programs pay for care received in-home or the community, such as an assisted living facility.
 These programs are state-funded and could be limited due to low funding.
 Connecticut does not assist in paying for room or board in assisted living facilities.

 Connecticut Home and Community Based Services Waiver

 Medicaid doesn’t pay for assisted living directly, but there is a waiver available that can pay for services received while in assisted living.
 The Connecticut Department of Social Services’ Home and Community Based Services (HCBS) waiver may help pay for doctors visits, medication, transportation, and other healthcare services, including personal care services provided to people living in an assisted living facility.
 There is currently a long waitlist for this program.

 Applicants must qualify for Medicaid to be eligible the waiver.
 To qualify for long-term care coverage through Medicaid, Connecticut citizens must meet the following eligibility criteria:

 - Applicants must be legal US citizens or resident aliens, and residents of the state.